 There are a lot of lists on the internet these days about things that you should NEVER feed to your cat.
 The implication is that if the cat even sees the label, he will give up his remaining lives and immediately fall dead.
 As usual there is a great deal of mis-information out there.
 I checked out a number of these pages and tried to find evidence on the claimed toxic effects.
 This is what I found.
 I've added links to scientific articles and credible authorities when I could find them.

 Because cats lack, or produce only a very small amount of a liver enzyme called UGT1A6, they are very sensitive to poisoning.
 This enzyme breaks down unwanted substances and toxins and is present in many other animals including humans.
 The absence of this enzyme causes poisons to accumulate faster than the cat can break them down.

-One factor that works to the cat's advantage.
-For the most part, cats are fussy and unlike dogs, rarely just eat anything and everything.
+One factor works to the cat's advantage, for the most part, cats are fussy and unlike dogs, rarely just eat anything and everything.

 Symptoms of Poisoning

 There are several symptoms that are often present in poisoning: nausea, odd behaviour, unsteady walk, shaking, pawing at the mouth, drooling, weakness, anemia, diarrhea and seizures.